zhou-lab/labwiki/HPC.md

 ## Use VDI

-[https://wiki.chop.edu/pages/viewpage.action?pageId=238785326](https://wiki.chop.edu/pages/viewpage.action?pageId=238785326)
+Follow the following instruction to install VMWare [https://wiki.chop.edu/pages/viewpage.action?pageId=238785326](https://wiki.chop.edu/pages/viewpage.action?pageId=238785326)

 The new cluster login-node pool is **RES-RHEL-HPC-2**

+You don't need to use the GUI.
+Once you request the instance, you can disconnect (not logout or restart).
+The system will send you an email with server name.
+Use ssh to login that server.

 The documentation (including purpose and scope of the change) is here: https://wiki.chop.edu/display/RISUD/Respublica+Rebuild+2021
 I recommend you view the video and page here: https://wiki.chop.edu/display/RISUD/%28BETA%29+Moving+From+UGE+-%3E+Slurm